crdroidandroid/android_vendor_crDroidOTA/README.md

 ### Optional tags ###
 **paypal** - paypal url (for donations)
-**telegram** - telegram url (if you offer support via telgram - can be a group link or telegram.me link)
+**telegram** - telegram url (if you offer support via telegram - can be a group link or telegram.me link)